veerserif/GAMMA-manual/Introduction.md

 [G.A.M.M.A.](https://github.com/Grokitach/Stalker_GAMMA), which stands for "Grok's Automated Modular Modpack for Anomaly", is a comprehensive modpack for the S.T.A.L.K.E.R.
 Anomaly mod, created by Grok.
 Grok is a prolific modder of STALKER Anomaly, and this modpack aims to provide a repair- and crafting-focused style of play, requiring players to find and fix their own gear with the aim of providing a balanced, fair but lengthy challenge as they rise to the top of the Zone.

 On the technical side, the G.A.M.M.A. modpack comes with a custom-written installer to smooth the process of downloading, installing, and tweaking the options for 330+ addons.
+This installer exists specifically to ensure the modders whose work makes this pack possible receive pageviews, download counts and other metrics that give them proper credit for their work.
 Currently, only Windows is currently supported.

 **G.A.M.M.A. is designed for players who are already familiar with S.T.A.L.K.E.R.
 Anomaly.** Much like that game, it has a minimal tutorial since it assumes players are already familiar with the basic gameplay systems of the S.T.A.L.K.E.R. games, as well as having some familiarity with the combined map.
 In terms of the setting, G.A.M.M.A. takes place after the ending of _Call of Pripyat_, the third S.T.A.L.K.E.R. game.
 Players play as a stalker who enters the Zone for the first time, and are free to pursue one of several main story quests or just play the game as a sandbox experience.